erickjtorres/Guided-Tour-of-Machine-Learning-In-Finance/README.md

 3. Tobit Regression
 4. FDIC dataset to predict bank defaults

+## Requirements
+* Python 3
+* Jupyter Notebooks or Jupyter Labs
+* Tensorflow
+* numpy
+* matplotlib
+* pandas

 ## Resources

-Here are a list of resources either required for the course or used by myself tosuplement the material in the course:
+Here are a list of resources either required for the course or used by myself to suplement the material in the course:

 * https://www.deeplearningbook.org
 * http://shop.oreilly.com/product/0636920052289.do